 Label Description Port The port number for which the configuration below applies.
 If NAS is globally enabled, this selection controls the port's authentication mode.
 The following modes are available: Admin State Force Authorized Force Unauthorized 802.1X MAC-based Auth.
 All modes are explained below.
 Force Authorized In this mode, the switch will send one EAPOL Success frame when the port link is up, and any client on the port will be allowed network access without authentication.
 Force Unauthorized In this mode, the switch will send one EAPOL Failure frame when the port link is up, and any client on the port will be disallowed network access.
 802.1X In the 802.1X-world, the user is called the supplicant, the switch is the authenticator, and the RADIUS server is the authentication server.
 The authenticator acts as the man-in-the-middle, forwarding requests and responses between the supplicant and the authentication server.
 Frames sent between the supplicant and the switch are special 802.1X frames, known as EAPOL (EAP Over LANs) frames.
 EAPOL frames encapsulate EAP PDUs [2].
 Frames sent between the switch and the RADIUS server are RADIUS packets.
 RADIUS packets also encapsulate EAP PDUs together with other attributes like the switch's IP address, name, and the supplicant's port number on the switch.
-EAP is very flexible, in that it allows for different authentication methods, like MD5-Challenge, PEAP, and TLS.
-The important thing is that the authenticator (the switch) doesn't need to know which authentication method the supplicant and the authentication server are using, or how many information exchange frames are needed for a particular method.
+EAP is very flexible, in that it allows for different authenticator (the switch) doesn't need to know which authentication method the supplicant and the authentication server are using, or how many information exchange frames are needed for a particular method.
 The switch simply encapsulates the EAP part of the frame into the relevant type (EAPOL or RADIUS) and forwards it.
-When authentication is complete, the RADIUS server sends a special packet containing a success or failure indication.
+When authentication.
 Besides forwarding this decision to the supplicant, the switch uses it to open up or block traffic on the switch port connected to the supplicant.
 Note: Suppose two backend servers are enabled and that the server timeout is configured to X seconds (using the AAA configuration page), and suppose that the first server in the list is currently down (but not considered dead).
 Now, if the